fineprint-global/mrio-viewer/README.md

 ##### 3.1 `app` folder
 Before you dive into this, if you are new to RShiny, you may want to check out this [tutorial](https://shiny.rstudio.com/tutorial/).

-In our example, the `app` folder is divided into 4 main files:
+In our example, the `app` folder is divided into 3 main files:

-- `app.R`: you should not need to add anything there, this just brings all three other files together
 - `global.R`: this will be executed *once* for every worker process, not for every user, so this is where you specify database connections and perform other setup-related tasks
 - `ui.R`: you specify the user interface here. `output` elements (e.g. `plotlyOutput()`) are defined here and respective `render` functions (e.g. `renderPlotly({ ... })`) for those are performed in the `server.R`.
 If you want to add new visualizations or other elements, define them here.
 - `server.R`: any new visualizations defined in the `ui.R` should be implemented in the `server.R`, this is where you collect your data, bring it into the correct format and then define the output (e.g. for `plotly`).